PKUFlyingPig/Self-learning-Computer-Science/README.md

 | ------------------------------------------------------------ | -------- | --------------------------------------------------- | ---------- |
 | [MIT 6.824: Distributed Systems](https://pdos.csail.mit.edu/6.824/schedule.html) | Go       | [Ongoing](https://github.com/PKUFlyingPig/MIT6.824) | 🌟🌟🌟🌟🌟🌟     |

 One paper per class!!
 Wonderful labs !!
-You will implement a working Raft protocal and write your KV storing service above it.
+You will implement a working Raft protocal and write your KV storing service based on it.

 This course is graduate-level and very hard.
 I am trying to find some time to finish it.